PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

     }
 }
 ```
-* Configure the extension so that Crosswalk can load them.
+* Configure the extension in extensions-config.json so that Crosswalk can load them.
 ```
 [{
   "name":       "echo",               // The name of external extension.